apache/nuttx/graphics/README.txt

   a lot of data or scrolling), then increasing the value of CONFIG_NXCONSOLE_CACHESIZE is something that you should try.
 Alternatively, you can reduce the size of CONFIG_MQ_MAXMSGSIZE which will force NxConsole task to pace the server task.
-  CONFIG_NXCONSOLE_CACHESIZE should be larger than ONFIG_MQ_MAXMSGSIZE in any event.
+  CONFIG_NXCONSOLE_CACHESIZE should be larger than CONFIG_MQ_MAXMSGSIZE in any event.
 CONFIG_NXCONSOLE_LINESEPARATION
   This the space (in rows) between each row of test.
 Default: 0 CONFIG_NXCONSOLE_NOWRAP